w3f/polkadot-wiki/docs/learn/learn-governance.md

 Anyone can propose a referendum by depositing the minimum amount of tokens for a certain period (number of blocks).
-If someone agrees with the proposal, they may deposit the same amount of tokens to support it - this action is called *seconding*.
+If someone agrees with the proposal, they may deposit the same amount of tokens to support it - this action is called *endorsing*.
 The proposal with the highest amount of bonded support will be selected to be a referendum in the next voting cycle.

 Note that this may be different from the absolute number of seconds; for instance, three accounts